Constanza

 “Thought so.
 You’ve got the new-student-overthinking-everything face.”

-Constanza blinked.
+Constanza frowned.
 “What does that even mean?”

 “Means you’re doing that thing where you’re walking around with three different thoughts and none of them have anything to do with where you’re going.”